neuml/cord19q/tasks/ethics.md

 - By analysing data pertaining to researchers' and policy professionals' participation in policy networks one can test assumptions around interdisciplinarity and identify powerful knowledge gatekeepers.<br/>
 - The emergent inter-epistemic community was only partially connected into the policy network and we should reject the description of the whole network as trans-disciplinary.<br/>
 - There was also an evaluation of the Community Care Centres and additional funding from DFID supported village-level fieldwork by ERAP researchers from Njala University, leading to advice to social mobilisation teams.<br/>
+- In contrast, this paper seeks to inform the ongoing movements promoting interdisciplinarity as key to addressing global health challenges.<br/>

 [From Isolation to Coordination: How Can Telemedicine Help Combat the COVID-19 Outbreak?](https://doi.org/10.1101/2020.02.20.20025957)<br/>
 by Yunkai Zhai; Yichuan Wang; Minhao Zhang; Jody Hoffer Gittell; Shuai Jiang; Baozhan Chen; Fangfang Cui; Xianying He; Jie Zhao; Xiaojun Wang<br/>